Friday, April 15, 2011

 VOR Navigation Basics for Aviators

-I am writing this blog post with the student pilot in mind, but hopefully the private pilot who never really understood VOR navigation will get something out of this posting.
+I am writing this blog post with the student pilot in mind, but hopefully the private pilot who never really understood VOR navigation will learn something too.

-There are two ways to work with VORs: the concept and the actual use.
-The concept is something you do with simulators or at home with pencil and paper.
+As with many aspects of aviation there are two ways to work with any system: the concept and the actual use.
+The concept is something you do during simulating or at home with pencil and paper.
 A very good and free simulator can be found here and I affectionately call it Tim's Airnav.
 Actual use of the system as I describe below means understand what you want to do, then follow the recipe for that item.
 If you are in the cockpit and working on the conceptual part, you are in the wrong place.
 You should be home at the kitchen table.
 The cockpit is a great place to make sure you can use the VORs, but not a place to understand how they work.
 The degree to which this is true is proportional to turbulence and how fast the weather is closing in.

 1. Intercept a radial and fly inbound (inbound means fly towards the VOR)